basarat/typescript-book/docs/tips/quickObjectReturn.md

-# Return an object literal
+## Return an object literal

-Something like
+Sometimes you need a function that just returns a simple object literal.
+However, something like

 ```ts
 var foo = ()=>{